aristovinceselvanathan/TIPS/src/Assignment11/ErrorHandling/Readme.md

 - Define a custom exception class called InvalidUserInputException, modify the Task 2 program to include user input, throw InvalidUserInputException for invalid input, and catch and print its message.

-- I have created the custom exception InValidUserInput by inherit the exception class, in the constructor part need to pass the message to the constructor of exception class.
+- I have created the custom exception InvalidUserInput by inherit the exception class, in the constructor part need to pass the message to the constructor of exception class.

-- By this user - defined exception is created and implemented in the testing the input of the user, if input is not valid then it will throw the exception.
+- I have implemented user defined exception will throw exception when the user entered the invalid input.

 **Task 4: Handling Global Unhandled Exceptions**